 Most couples promise to love their spouses for better or worse.
-You don’t even have to be married to be familiar with probably the most well-known part of the standard wedding vows.
-I have to admit I can’t remember much of the other parts of our wedding vows.
-But, for some reason, that “for better or worse” sticks in my head.
+You don’t even have to be married to be familiar with the well-known line in standard wedding vows.
+I have to admit, I can’t remember much of the other parts of our wedding vows.
+But, for some reason, “for better or worse” sticks in my head.

 Although most couples used that phrase in their wedding vows, I’m not sure they really knew what they were saying.
-My wife and I have definitely experienced both, and I’m happy to say that we’ve made it through.
-It hasn’t been easy by any means, and I’m sure there have been couples that have called it quits at the slightest experience of “worse.”
-It’s probably easier to do than to fight through or to persevere.
+My wife and I definitely have experienced both, and I’m happy to say we’ve made it through.
+It hasn’t been easy by any means, and I’m sure many couples have called it quits at the slightest experience of “worse.”
+It’s probably easier to do that than to persevere.

-Persevering is how I’d describe it for us during those times.
-My wife and I have gone through financial despair, homelessness, communication issues, and even in-law conflicts.
-But that is the commitment we made, and we would not let anything tear us apart.
+My wife and I have gone through financial despair, communication issues, in-law conflicts, and even homelessness.
+But we committed for better or worse, and we would not let anything tear us apart.
 We persevered and so can you.

-Here are 5 ways to persevere and to honor your promise to love for better or worse:
+Here are 5 ways to persevere—to honor your promise to love for better or worse.

-- Remember the moments.
-In the interview my wife and I did with Mark and Susan Merrill from Family First, the parent organization of All Pro Dad, iMOM, and the Family Minute with Mark Merrill, Susan mentioned the counsel she got to look around at the scene on their wedding day.
-Remembering moments like this can help you push through.
+In the interview my wife and I did with Mark and Susan Merrill from Family First, the parent organization of All Pro Dad, iMOM, and the Family Minute with Mark Merrill, Susan mentioned the counsel she received before their wedding: look around at the scenes on your wedding day.
+Remembering moments you shared like this can help you push through.

 Our close friendships with other couples as well as their counsel helped us through the hard times we faced.
 Without their being there for us and with us, we may not be where we are today—together.

-- Depend on God.
 All of the above is great.
-But without prayer and faith in the promises we found in God’s Word, our marriage would be nowhere or nothing like it is today.
-At the end of the day, that is the best thing we have is our commitment to God and to one another.
+But without prayer and faith in the promises we find in God’s Word, our marriage would be nothing like it is today.
+At the end of the day, the best thing we have is our commitment to God and to one another.

-You may be faced with tough times, but don’t give up.
-This is a season and things won’t be like this forever.
+You may face tough times, but don’t give up.
+This is a season and your marriage won’t be like this forever.
 Keep that in mind and don’t lose hope.
-My wife and I have persevered as well as other couples.
-And you can do the same too.
+My wife and I have persevered and so have other couples.
+You can do it, too.